KETAMINE FOR ANXIETY

 Ketamine Therapy for Anxiety in Scottsdale

-Anxiety disorders are among the most common mental health conditions in the United States — and for many patients, standard treatments provide only partial relief.
+Anxiety disorders are among the most common mental health conditions — and for many patients, standard treatments provide only partial relief.
 When anxiety persists despite medication and therapy, ketamine may offer a different path forward.

 When Standard Treatments Plateau

 Ketamine offers a mechanistically distinct option.
-It acts on the glutamate system rather than the GABA or serotonin systems, and it promotes neuroplasticity — the brain's ability to form new connections and break out of rigid, established patterns.
-For patients whose anxiety has become entrenched and self-reinforcing, this is a meaningful distinction.
+It acts on the glutamate system rather than GABA or serotonin, and it promotes neuroplasticity — the brain's ability to form new connections and break out of rigid, entrenched patterns.

 A Different Mechanism — Not a Sedative

-This is why integration support is a meaningful part of the Innerbloom approach.
-The ketamine session itself is the biological intervention.
-What happens in the hours, days, and weeks following — how patients engage with therapy and build new patterns — shapes how lasting the benefit will be.
+This is why integration support matters.
+The ketamine session is the biological intervention.
+What patients do in the days and weeks following — engaging with therapy and building new patterns — shapes how lasting the benefit will be.

 Frequently Asked Questions

-Ketamine is not FDA-approved specifically for anxiety disorders.
-It is used off-label for this indication, as it is for most psychiatric applications.
-The exception is Spravato (esketamine), which is FDA-approved for treatment-resistant depression — a condition that frequently co-occurs with anxiety.
-Off-label use of ketamine for anxiety is supported by emerging clinical research.
+Ketamine is used off-label for anxiety disorders, as it is for most psychiatric applications.
+Spravato (esketamine) is FDA-approved for treatment-resistant depression, which frequently co-occurs with anxiety.
+Off-label use for anxiety is supported by emerging clinical research.

-The standard induction series is four to six IV ketamine infusions over two to three weeks.
-The exact number depends on your clinical picture, response to treatment, and whether anxiety is primary or co-occurring with depression or PTSD.
-Dr. Zabel will discuss a specific recommendation during your intake consultation.
+The standard induction is 4–6 infusions over 2–3 weeks, depending on whether anxiety is primary or co-occurs with depression or PTSD.
+Dr. Zabel will give a specific recommendation during your intake.

-At sub-anesthetic doses, ketamine produces a dissociative state — a temporary shift in perception that most patients describe as dreamlike, expansive, or gently detached from ordinary thinking.
-The experience is generally not distressing when properly dosed and supported by a physician who is present throughout.
-Many patients find the altered state creates distance from the rumination and hypervigilance that define anxiety.
+At sub-anesthetic doses, ketamine produces a temporary dissociative state most patients describe as dreamlike or gently detached.
+When properly dosed and physician-supported, it is generally not distressing.
+Some patients find the altered state creates helpful distance from the rumination and hypervigilance that define anxiety.
+Individual experiences vary.

-Many patients begin ketamine therapy while on existing psychiatric medications, including SSRIs, SNRIs, and non-benzo anxiolytics.
-Certain medications do require evaluation or adjustment — this is assessed during your physician intake.
-Dr. Zabel reviews your full medication list as part of the initial consultation to ensure safe combination and appropriate dosing.
+Most patients begin ketamine while on existing SSRIs, SNRIs, or non-benzo anxiolytics.
+Some medications require evaluation or adjustment, assessed during your intake.
+Dr. Zabel reviews your full medication list as part of the consultation.

 The intake is free.
-The honest answer about whether you are a candidate is included.
+The honest answer about candidacy is included.

 Book Free Physician Intake